 As an indie, I can publish whatever I like, so long as I do it with proper professional care (and I do).
 I don’t have to chase a market or emulate a fashion.
 If I make mistakes, they will be in the pursuit of something I genuinely believe in, rather than a compromise.
 (Reality check?
 Am I writing self-indulgent drivel?
 Here are some responses.)

 When I write for someone else I’ll do whatever they want.
 And I don’t disagree with those who compromise to secure publication.
 We all are aiming for different things.

-But publishing my own novel has reminded me my we should respect our own artistic integrity.
+But publishing my own novel has reminded me why we should respect our own artistic integrity.
 Our stories become a reader’s most private moments.
 My prose becomes the voice whispering beside their own thoughts in their alone-time on the train, or the drowsy pre-dream period before sleep.
 With that in mind, how could I not be true to my material?
 Obviously I’ll take advice on what isn’t working, but I won’t change anything for markets and fashions.
 Our books outlast those anyway.
 And I reserve the right to try new directions.